TodePond/TodePondDotCom/wikiblogarden/genocide/internalised/transphobia/readme.md

 Do you see it yet?

+## "I see you"

+"I see you as a man."

+"I see you as a woman."

+With some people, I don't seem to have a say in the matter.

 ## "One of the good ones"

 Some cis people use my non-binary-ness as a stick to attack other trans people.
 I tell them I'm happy with any pronoun, and they say "Oh thank god.
 Not like some of those other trans people.
 Some people get so offended - did you know that?"

 [Some trans people](/wikiblogarden/academia/citation/intentionally/held/back) on social media try to appease these terfs by being 'one of the good ones', submitting to any dehumanising whim and demand that they demand.

+Every trans person is allowed to express their gender in any way they want.
+There's no "one true way" of transitioning, or being yourself.

+Some trans people lean into hyper-feminity, or hyper-masculinity.
+Some trans people lean into hyper-androgyny and fluidity.
+Source: It's my friend.

+However you express yourself, it's completely fine.
+Don't let anyone tell you you're being trans 'wrong'.

 # Our confession